-For any significant non-monetary transfer of value a monetary value shall be assigned in line with applicable local market price, understood as as the amount a private party should generally have to pay in order to acquire a unit of a good, product, material, article, etc.
+For any significant non-monetary transfer of value, a monetary value shall be assigned in line with applicable local market price, understood as as the amount a private party should generally have to pay in order to acquire a unit of a good, product, material, article, etc. No further local specific requirements.